kashiraja/xhr-progress/README.md

 *   styleFailed: Box shadow style of bar
 *   paddingTop: Add some whitespace above the progress bar [px]
 *   fadeOutDuration: Once complete, fade out the progress bar during given interval [ms]

-# Demo
-This [demo](https://kashiraja.github.io/xhr-progress/examples/admin_dashboard.html) shows how it is possible to use xhr-progress.js in a panel as part of an admin dashboard.

 # Acknowledgments
 - GitHub